 - Light, sight & insight (spending time outdoors, prayer/meditation and positive attitude)

 Most of us are already aware of the healing power of those things listed above – at least on some level.
 But in this culture, there is also an overwhelming reliance on medicine, surgery, diet and other physiological interventions to treat disease.
 Though we may pay lip service to the idea that stress causes illness and pleasure can prevent it, how many of us actually attribute the same importance to listening to music or watching a funny movie as we do to taking a pill?
-The evidence is crystal clear now that our thoughts, beliefs, emotions and behavior are all capable of inducing the same physiological changes in our bodies as foods, supplements, pills and even surgery are.

 If you doubt that this is true, consider the placebo effect.
 It has been proven over and over again that pharmacologically inert substances like sugar pills can have identical or even greater therapeutic effects than drugs in certain cases.
 Even more impressive are the trials that have shown that sham surgery (when small incisions are made to convince the patient they have had the operation, but no surgery is performed) is at times as effective as the actual surgery.